gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 > [Introduced][ce-21955] in GitLab 11.4

-Database initialization and migrations can be configured to run within the application pod by setting the project variables `DB_INITIALIZE` and `DB_MIGRATE` respectively.
+Database initialization and migrations for PostgreSQL can be configured to run within the application pod by setting the project variables `DB_INITIALIZE` and `DB_MIGRATE` respectively.

 If present, `DB_INITIALIZE` will be run as a shell command within an application pod as a helm